suit-wg/suit-mti/draft-ietf-suit-mti.md

 The use of the profiles by authors and recipients is based on the following assumptions:

-- Recipients MAY choose which MTI profile they wish to implement.
+- Recipients MAY choose which profile they wish to implement.
 It is RECOMMENDED that they implement the `suit-sha256-hsslms-a256kw-a256ctr` profile.
 Recipients MAY implement any number of other profiles not defined in this document.
 Recipients MAY choose not to implement encryption and the corresponding key exchange algorithms if they do not intend to support encrypted payloads.

 - Authors MUST implement all profiles with a status set to 'MANDATORY' in {{iana}}.
 Authors MAY implement any number of additional profiles.